metabase/metabase/docs/administration-guide/09-setting-up-slack.md

 From any Metabase page, go to **Admin settings** > **Settings** > **Slack**.

 Click on **Open Slack Apps**.
-Metabase will open a new browser tab and send you over to Slack to create the App.
+Metabase will open a new browser tab and send you over to the Slack website to create the Slack app.

 On the Slack website, click **Create an App**.
 Select **From an app manifest** and and select the Slack workspace you want Metabase to post to (you're not going to be developing an app, this is just telling Slack what workspace you want Metabase to post to).

 ## The app manifest

 To get the app manifest, head back to Metabase and the Slack settings page, copy the manifest, and return to the Slack app creation page on the Slack website to paste in the manifest (the manifest is in YAML format).
 The manifest will take care of settings for your app and help speed things along.
-Once you've pasted the manifest in Slack Apps, click the **Next** button.
-Then hit **Create** to set up your Slack App.
+Once you've pasted the manifest, click the **Next** button.
+Then hit **Create** to set up your Slack app.

 ## Install your app to your workspace